sysbiolux/IDARE-QuickStart/README.md

 In the lower left corner, (below the 'Create' and 'Preview' buttons) are indicators, how many nodes the datasets represent in total and how many shared nodes the selection contains.
 When creating visualisations for multiple datasets at once, there should be an overlap of the sets, otherwise parts of the generated image will always stay blank since no data is available.
 However, you can of course create multiple different nodes by selecting different sets of data.
-Images will only be created for nodes which are part of a selected dataset and old images will be kept unless a new image is created.
+Images will only be created for nodes which are part of a selected dataset and old images will be kept unless a new image is created for the node.

 ####2.3 Adding IDARE images to other Styles
 If you did not select the IDARE visual style, but want to use a different style for your network, you can do so by right-clicking anywhere in a network view using the style you want to add your nodes to.